philsturgeon/phil.tech/source/2020-02-22-remote-working-climate.markdown

 I've never cared about fashion.
 I used to be mistaken for a bike messenger and get told to use the service entrance at my own office, but now I barely buy clothes at all.
 I own one pair of trousers, two t-shirts, two pairs of boxers, two pairs of socks, one cold weather cycling top & bottom, one warm weather cycling top & bottom, a few pairs of gloves, and a beanie.
 That's it.
 I've learned to repair them, initially just so I didn't have to worry about finding replacements on the road, but now for the environmental benefits too.

-After all who gives a shit how I look when I'm bike nomading?
+After all, who gives a shit how I look when I'm bike nomading?
 I get work done on the side of the road, park benches, cafes, wherever I feel like stopping.
 I'm happy in my Power Ranger costume, and nobody else seems to care.

 ![](images/article_images/2020-02-22-remote-work-climate/road-work.jpg)